brown-band/website/pages/scripts/1959-1960/fall/princeton.md

 :sd[Band plays “A Tisket, A Tasket”; then forms <u>glasses and eyes</u>.]

 Tired eyes need help during these many hours of study.
 As its final formation, The Band has formed a pair of glasses.
 But glasses help to see lots of things more clearly.
 Watch those eyes move. :sd[Eyes move.]
-Band, you're making a spectacle of yourself.
+Band, you’re making a spectacle of yourself.

 :sd[Band plays “There is Nothing Like a Dame”; then marches off in formation, on street beat.]